Target Hunger 2021

 - Target Hunger Planning Committee comprised of representatives from both food banks, and community members dedicated to battling hunger in Lethbridge and area.

-- Kush Patel, Yamin Raza, Katherine Campos, Cyrus Lomibao, and Aldrin Azucena; student interns who kept the committee on track by overseeing route maps, coordinating volunteers, maintaining the Online Sign-up tool and promoting the event.
+- Kush Patel, Yamin Raza, Katherine Campos, and Kathlyn Myca Dela Cruz; student interns who kept the committee on track by overseeing route maps, coordinating volunteers, maintaining the Online Sign-up tool and promoting the event.

-- All of the major grocers and Cornerstone Funeral Home, for acting as an alternate drop off locations.
+- All of the major grocers, Park Place Mall and Cornerstone Funeral Home, for acting as alternate drop off locations.

 - Local media outlets for multiple public service announcements and event promotion.